 - Shifts in Behaviour

-A 4-Step Framework for Workplace Well-being
+A Practical 4-Step Framework for Workplace Well-being

-• Cultivate a Culture of Openness
+First, Foster a Culture of Genuine Openness

-Starting the Conversation: Human First, Manager Second
+How to Actually Start the Conversation: Human First, Manager Second

 - Create a Safe Space